MattHodge/PoshSensu/README.md

 The reason there is multiple check groups it to allow you to bundle checks together that have the same check interval.

-You can additionally add any other json key/value for the check group and it will get sent to the Sensu client.
+You can additionally add any other JSON key/value for the check group and it will get sent to the Sensu client.
 All key/values in the check group configuration section (including the defaults) are sent to the Sensu server.

 The below values can be configured for a check group: